Legit-Health/ASCORAD/readme.md

 │   ├── 📁 LegitHealth-HealthySkin
 ```

-The distributions of the visual sign intensities are quite different on each dataset, as it can be seen in the following figure.
+The distributions of the visual sign intensities are quite different on each dataset, as it can be seen in the following figure:

 ![Dataset distributions](figures/Figure_1.png)

 ## Method
 The ASCORAD calculation can be divided in two parts, lesion surface segmentation and visual sign severity assessment.
-We trained two separated models, one for each type of problem and named SCORADNet to the neural networks involved in the calculation of the ASCORAD.
-We used a U-Net with Resnet-34 backbone for segmentation and a multi-output (6) EfficientNet-B0 for classification.
+We trained two separated models, one for each task, and named SCORADNet to the neural networks involved in the calculation of the ASCORAD.
+We used a **U-Net** with **Resnet-34** backbone for segmentation and a multi-output (6) **EfficientNet-B0** for classification.

 ## Results
 ### Lesion segmentation

-[Results](https://github.com/Legit-Health/ASCORAD/blob/main/code/lesion-segmentation/exp1/readme.md) on LegitHealth-AD-Test are very promising, obtaining an IoU greater than 50%, 75% F1 and an outstanding AUC of 93%.
+Resultson on Caucasian skin (LegitHealth-AD-Test) LegitHealth-AD-Test are very promising, obtaining an IoU greater than 50%, 75% F1 and an outstanding AUC of 93%.

-Metrics on LegitHealth-AD-Test
+Metrics on LegitHealth-AD-Test and LegitHealth-AD-FPK-IVI
 |  Skin type      | Accuracy | AUC   | IoU   |   F1  |
 |:--------------:|:--------:|-------|-------|:-----:|
 | Fitzpatric I,II,III |   84.54  | 93.06 | 63.86 | 74.45 |